On this page

 Espressif

-Espressif Systems provides ThorVG as an official component within its ESP-IDF (IoT Development Framework), simplifying integration into ESP-IDF projects.
-This allows developers to easily incorporate ThorVG's rendering capabilities into their applications, particularly on IoT devices powered by Espressif’s ESP32 and ESP32-P4 microcontrollers.
+Espressif Systems provides ThorVG as an official component in its ESP-IDF, simplifying integration into projects.
+This enables developers to easily use ThorVG’s rendering on IoT devices powered by ESP32 and ESP32-P4.

 Flux Audio

-Flux Audio is a high-performance audio company focused on premium sound and immersive experiences.
-They use advanced software for consistent audio processing across devices.
-ThorVG powers their UI with fast, scalable vector rendering, highlighting its flexibility in modern audio platforms.
+Flux Audio is a high-performance audio company focused on premium sound.
+ThorVG powers its UI with fast, scalable vector rendering, demonstrating its flexibility in modern audio platforms.

 Godot

-ThorVG is integrated into the Godot game engine to support sleek, high-quality vector-based user interfaces and assets.
-Godot is a modern, open-source game engine with a full suite of tools, allowing developers to focus on creating games without reinventing core functionality.
+ThorVG is integrated into the Godot game engine to enable high-quality vector-based UI and assets.
+Godot is a modern open-source engine that provides a full toolset for efficient game development.

 Lottie Creator

-Lottie Creator is designed to create ultra-lightweight, highly customizable and interactive animations for web, apps and social.
-Supercharged with AI-based Motion Copilot.
-ThorVG is powering the Canvas engine behind Lottie Creator — enabling fast and scalable vector graphics rendering across platforms.
+Lottie Creator enables lightweight, customizable, and interactive animations for web, apps, and social, enhanced by AI-based Motion Copilot.
+ThorVG powers its Canvas engine, delivering fast and scalable vector rendering across platforms.

 LVGL

-LVGL is an open-source graphics library specifically designed for embedded systems with limited resources.
-It is lightweight and highly customizable, providing support for graphical user interfaces (GUIs) on microcontrollers, IoT devices, and other embedded platforms.
-ThorVG serves as the vector drawing primitives library in the LVGL framework.
+LVGL is an open-source graphics library for embedded systems with limited resources, offering lightweight and customizable GUI support for microcontrollers and IoT devices.
+ThorVG serves as its vector drawing primitives library.

 Segger

-SEGGER Microcontroller provides products for developing and manufacturing embedded systems, including real-time operating systems (RTOS), middleware libraries, debugging and trace probes, and programming tools.
-It has adopted ThorVG as a GPU driver to enable high-performance vector rendering for its GUI apps.
+SEGGER Microcontroller provides tools for embedded system development, including RTOS, middleware, and debugging solutions.
+It adopts ThorVG as a GPU driver to enable high-performance vector rendering for GUI applications.

 TinyPiXOS

-TinyPiXOS is a lightweight, open-source Linux OS that replaces X11/Wayland with a custom C/C++ graphics stack.
-It includes minimal window management and GUI tools, all optimized for low resource use.
+TinyPiXOS is a lightweight, open-source Linux OS with a custom C/C++ graphics stack replacing X11/Wayland.
 ThorVG handles core GUI rendering, delivering efficient performance and high visual quality in constrained environments.

 Tizen